-My research interests are new service development, transformative services, service innovation, action research and operations management.
+To improve practice and advance theory in service operations, service innovation and development I completed my PhD in business and service operations through insider action research methodology.
 For my doctoral thesis I investigated the barriers and enablers of new service development in the publicly funded university and how barriers might be overcome and enablers developed.
-The research methodology applied was that of action research.

 |Dreyer-Gibney, Katrin & Coughlan, Paul, New Service Development As A Complex Adaptive System: Extending the Concept to the Publicly Funded University, 20th EurOMA Conference, Operations Management at the Heart of the Recovery, Dublin, Ireland, June 07 -12 , edited by B. Fynes & P. Coughlan , 2013, pp90 – 90, Conference Paper, PUBLISHED|